 - American Pad & Paper Company, a Chapter 11 debtor that was one of the largest manufacturers and marketers of nationally branded and private-label paper-based office products in the North American office products industry.

 - Primary Health Systems, an integrated health care services company, in its Chapter 11 debtor-in-possession financing.

 - The Forgotten Woman, a national retailer of women’s clothing, in its Chapter 11 case in Delaware.

 - Graham-Field Health Products and its affiliates, suppliers of medical and home health care products, in their Chapter 11 debtor-in-possession financing.

 - Flying J and its affiliates, a fully integrated oil company with operations in the field of exploration, production, refining, transportation, wholesaling and retailing of petroleum products, in their Chapter 11 filing.

 Selected Creditor Representations

-- EIG Global Energy Partners, The Carlyle Group and its affiliate Hamilton Holdings in mezzanine debt investments in several combined-cycle gas fired power plants owned by the Panda Group, in potential capital structure alternatives for the Panda investments.
+- EIG, Carlyle and its affiliate Hamilton Holdings in mezzanine debt investments in several combined-cycle gas fired power plants owned by the Panda Group, in potential capital structure alternatives for the Panda investments.

 - Clayton, Dubilier & Rice in the out-of-court recapitalization of its portfolio company, Drive Devilbiss Healthcare, including a new-money sponsor investment.